Whoaa512/starred/README.md

 - [stephencookdev/speed-measure-webpack-plugin](https://github.com/stephencookdev/speed-measure-webpack-plugin) - ⏱ See how fast (or not) your plugins and loaders are, so you can optimise your builds
 - [anish000kumar/redux-box](https://github.com/anish000kumar/redux-box) - Modular and easy-to-grasp redux  based state management, with least boilerplate
 - [microsoft/TypeScript-Sublime-Plugin](https://github.com/microsoft/TypeScript-Sublime-Plugin) - IO wrapper around TypeScript language services, allowing for easy consumption by editor plugins
-- [missive/emoji-mart](https://github.com/missive/emoji-mart) - 🏪 One component to pick them all
 - [Swizec/react-lazyload-fadein](https://github.com/Swizec/react-lazyload-fadein) - React component to lazyload children with a nice fadein effect.
 - [lukeed/dset](https://github.com/lukeed/dset) - A tiny (194B) utility for safely writing deep Object values~!
 - [webpack/webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) - A development middleware for webpack